 The Paris CMCC program is instructed in English.

 In the CIEE IRCAM course, students will be graded according to their exercises, with a final evaluation.
 This is true for both composition software phases of the program.
-The ManiFESTE and Académie culture and concert phase of the study abroad program will result in an assessment to be discussed with the director and evaluated with the student.
+The written work around the Culture and Critique of Composition section will be averaged into the composition exercises and final work.

 Language of Instruction